prebid/prebid.github.io/dev-docs/activity-controls.md

 })
 ```

-#### Conditions
+#### Rule Conditions

-A `condition` is a function that receives information about the activity that is about to be performed as _activity parameters_.
-If a condition is specified, it will be evaluated and if true, the `allow` attribute of the rule will be utilized.
+A `condition` in an Activity Control rule is a function that receives information about the activity that is about to be performed.
+If a condition evaluates to true, the `allow` attribute of the rule will be utilized.
+If there's no condition specified, the rule's `allow` attribute will always be utilized.

+These are are the parameters available to the condition function:

 {: .table .table-bordered .table-striped }
 | Name | Type | Available for | Description |